 DARYL AGPALSA | Offensive Line

-Daryl Agpalsa is in his third season as offensive line coach.
+Daryl Agpalsa is in his fourth season as offensive line coach.

 In 2016, Agpalsa's offensive line paved the way for Jordan Johnson's 1,000-yard season, including his school-record 282-yard performance against Akron.
 Center James O'Hagan was named All-MAC Third Team, becoming just the second center in program history named All-MAC.